 Step 2.
 Source Data tab

-- Here you have three options; SDM Experiment, Climate Change Experiment, Biodiverse Experiment.
+- Here you have two options: SDM Experiment or Climate Change Experiment.
 Select the experiment type you want to run your Ensemble on.

-- In the pop-up box choose one of the corresponding previously run experiments and click Choose Experiment
+- In the pop-up box choose one of the corresponding previously run experiments and click Select Experiment.
+You can select multiple experiments as well.

-- Select the record/s within the experiment with which you want to use
+- Select the models within the experiment with which you want to use in the Ensemble Analysis.

 - Click Next.